LeSoHo06/Assignment-4/Report.md

 1. Why did message D have to be buffered and can we now always guarantee that all clients display the same message order?

+Message D has vector clock [2, 1, 1, 0], indicating client 1 had seen messages from clients 2 and 3 before sending D. If D arrives before message C (from client 3), the receiver's clock for client 3 is 0, while D shows client 1 had seen client 3's message (value 1).
+This violates causal ordering (senderClock[3] > receiverClock[3]), so D must be buffered until C arrives.

+Vector clocks guarantee causal ordering for causally related messages, but concurrent messages may still be delivered in different orders across clients.
+For total ordering, we would need an additional mechanism like a sequencer.

 2. Note that the chat application uses UDP.
 What could be an issue with this design choice—and how would you fix it?

+UDP issues: packet loss (no delivery guarantee), duplicate packets, and no flow control.
+This can cause missing or duplicate messages.

+Solutions: (1) Switch to TCP for reliable delivery, (2) implement a reliable UDP layer with ACKs and retransmissions, or (3) use a message broker that handles reliability and ordering.

 # Task 3